 The journal is owned by African Studies Association of India (ASA India) located at Centre for African Studies, Jawaharlal Nehru University, New Delhi and its publication is managed by Policy Research Institute of African Studies Association (PRIASA) based in New Delhi.This journal is a member of the Committee on Publication Ethics (COPE).

-Insight on Africa is a biannual refereed academic journal covering contemporary African affairs and issues of policy relevance.
+Insight on Africa is a biannual peer-reviewed academic journal covering contemporary African affairs and issues of policy relevance.
 It focuses on, though not confined to, foreign policies and developmental issues of African countries.
 The journal specially encourages article submission on issues related to emerging powers in Africa, BRICS in Africa and Afro-Asian relations.

 The journal is owned by African Studies Association of India (ASA India) located at Centre for African Studies, Jawaharlal Nehru University, New Delhi and its publication is managed by Policy Research Institute of African Studies Association (PRIASA) based in New Delhi.